-Learning Recommendations: Successful completion of World History 1, 2, & 3 and Civics or equivalent
+Learning Recommendations: Successful completion of Civics and World History 1, 2, and 3 or the equivalent

-Content: The course uses primary and secondary documents and the history text to develop critical thinking, note-taking and written and oral language skills.
-Units of study will include the following eras in American History: Colonial, revolutionary, constitutional, early republic, westward migration, Civil War, Reconstruction, late 19th century, industrialization, progressive era, WWI, Boom or Bust 1920’s, WWII, Cold War, Civil Rights Movement, conformity to social revolution, cynicism to conservative resurgence.
+Content: The course uses primary and secondary documents and the history text to develop critical thinking, note-taking, and written and oral language skills.
+Units of study will include the following eras in American History: colonial, revolutionary, constitutional, early republic, westward migration, Civil War, Reconstruction, late 19th century, industrialization, progressive era, WWI, Boom or Bust 1920’s, WWII, Cold War, Civil Rights Movement, conformity to social revolution, and cynicism to conservative resurgence.

 Strategies: Students will learn through a combination of:

 - Multimedia presentations

 - Visual document analysis using graphs, charts, written documents, political cartoons and photographs